Djrohith/ansible-aws-s3/README.md

 - aws_s3_bucket: ""

-Define the files to be downloaded with this structure:
+Define the files to be downloaded with this structure (Only for s3 ansible command):

 - aws_s3_get_files:
   - { object: ROUTE_S3_FILE , dest: DEST_LOCAL_SERVER }